 See all the detailed information about Mexico’s reopening for US tourists here.

-Montenegro has removed all entry requirements and is now allowing all countries to visit.
+Montenegro is now allowing all countries to visit.

 The country is located in Europe along the Adriatic coast and is quite affordable compared to its neighbors on the other side of the sea.